andrewbrg/crouton-auto/README.md

 Download latest version [here](https://raw.githubusercontent.com/andrewbrg/crouton-auto/master/c-auto.sh): _(open->right click->save as)_

 This is a handy script to automatically set up a Linux Debian dev machine on your chromebook.
-The distor will be installed in a chroot along with your current Chrome operating system _(you can run two operating systems in parallel)_.
+The disto will be installed in a chroot along with your current Chrome operating system _(you can run two operating systems in parallel)_.
 The Crouton project is developed/maintained by David Schneider @ https://github.com/dnschneid

 **This script is made for AMD64 processors**, if you have an ARM processor some packages will not function.
-Fully tested on Acer Chromebook 14.
+Fully tested on Acer Chromebook 14 and Acer Spin 13.

 Your Chromebook must be in developer mode in order to use this script.

 It is also highly recommended that you install the crouton chrome extension for added functionality including a shared clipboard between operating systems.
 You may get the latest version directly from the [chrome store](https://chrome.google.com/webstore/detail/crouton-integration/gcpneefbbnfalgjniomfjknbcgkbijom)

 **Resources to check out**